duckbox72/cellar-club/README.md

 ## Instalation requirements and Usage

-In order to run CellarClub in local server is required that users have Python 3.8 or superior and Django 3.1 or superior installed on their enviroments.
+In order to run CellarClub in local server is required that users have Python 3.8 and Django 3.1 or superior installed on their enviroments.
 For a list of additional required dependencies to install please see [requirements.txt](requirements.txt).

 A file named **.env** located in the cellarclub app root folder containing the application enviroment variables SECRET_KEY and GWS_API_KEY is also required to run the application.
 A GWS_API_KEY can be obtained for free at [globalwinescore.com/api](https://www.globalwinescore.com/api/).

 * **Note regarding CS50 WEB Capstone Project submission**: For simplicity and imediate availability, the required **.env** file, containing the enviroment variables, is provided within the project.

-To run the application open a terminal window, cd to project's root folder and enter:
+Finally, open a terminal window, cd into project's [root folder](/) and enter the following line:

+    $ python3 manage.py runserver